-We continue to have much to be proud of at the Central Region Schools Trust (Central RSA Academies Trust) and Gender Pay Gap reporting incorporating the examination of our employee pay data differentials continues to bring a much-needed transparency to the different experiences of men and women in our Multi Academy Trust (MAT).
+We continue to have much to be proud of at Central Region Schools Trust and Gender Pay Gap reporting incorporating the examination of our employee pay data differentials continues to bring a much-needed transparency to the different experiences of men and women across our Trust.

 Externally benchmarked salary ranges on National Leadership, Teaching and Support Staff (NJC) scales enable everyone to be paid fairly for undertaking the same or a similar role within the Trust.
 Salaries are paid according to grade and annual pay awards irrespective of gender or any other protected characteristic.
 We are committed to the principle of equal pay for all employees and recognise the multi-faceted factors in achieving gender pay gap progress.
-Hence, closing the gap is not linear and gender reporting takes no account of the flexibility we offer in contract hours or full-time equivalent staff numbers (e.g. Achievement Assistants) which predominately remains societally populated, primarily for family reasons.
+Hence, closing the gap is not linear and gender reporting takes no account of the flexibility we offer in contract hours or full-time equivalent staff numbers which predominately remains societally populated.

 Therefore, it is these insights into our people practices that will enable us to make changes that will have deep and lasting impact.
 We remain confident, that over time, our commitment to, inclusion, fairness and flexibility whilst endeavouring to remove any unconscious bias via enhanced recruitment practices, in line with our embedded values for Social Justice will continue to be reflected in our Gender Pay Gap figures.

-Hence, we confirm that the gender pay gap calculations are accurate and meet the requirements of the Equality Act 2010 (Gender Pay Gap Information Regulations 2017).
+We confirm that the Gender Pay Gap calculations are accurate and meet the requirements of the Equality Act 2010 (Gender Pay Gap Information Regulations 2017).